 The Importance of Cleanroom Airflow

-Any controlled environment or cleanroom is expected to maintain a contamination free, conditioned, and consistent air flow.
-Maintaining consistent cleanroom airflow is essential to keep these spaces compliant with industry standards towards their intended research or manufacturing ends.
+Any controlled environment or cleanroom is expected to maintain a contamination-free, conditioned, and consistent air flow.
+Maintaining consistent cleanroom airflow is essential to keeping these spaces compliant with industry standards towards their intended research or manufacturing ends.
 There are multiple components to effective cleanroom strategy, but properly implementing and using an air filter system is one of the most important & critical parts.

 Poor placement or installation of any element within a controlled environment or cleanroom could potentially interfere with proper airflow or ventilation system.
 Therefore, it is important to have a good working knowledge of the types of considerations to keep in mind while designing, operating, or even just carrying out tasks within a cleanroom.
 Let us walk through some of these considerations as well as what happens when they are not properly addressed.